software-students-fall2023/3-python-package-exercise-prime-order/README.md

 ```bash
 pipenv install
 ```
-* You can work on the module, add other games, or resolve exisiting issues.
+* You can work on the module, add other games, or resolve existing issues.
 Create unit tests for your functions to test them.
 ```bash
 python -m pytest
 ```
-Push you code changes, create a pull request and contribute to the project's development.
+Push your code changes, create a pull request and contribute to the project's development.